-- 100% financing is possible for existing storage owners purchasing or building a new facility from the ground up as long as you have enough experience AND equity in your existing business and property to make a lender comfortable.
+- 100% financing is possible for existing storage owners purchasing or building a new facility from the ground up as long as you have enough experience AND equity in your existing self-storage business and property to offset enough risk to make a lender comfortable.
 (Admittedly, this is rare, but possible).

 - If you are building from the ground up or doing a major building rehab, you can roll into the loan enough working capital to make the payments for the first few years.
 (This is a very unusual, but significant benefit to using SBA self storage financing).

 - For ground up construction using the SBA 7a program, the facility must start making money within 2 years of CO per SBA guidelines.

-- Credit needs to be good – especially recently, but some lenders will make loans to borrowers will old BK’s with the right explanation.
+- Your personal credit needs to be good – especially recently, but some lenders will make SBA loans to borrowers with an previous bankruptcy with the right explanation.